NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial2.md

 ## Step 7: Inference on selected intervals, producing denoised track and binary peak calls

 ```
-python $atacworks/scripts/main.py --infer \
+python $atacworks/scripts/main.py infer \
     --infer_files NK.50_cells.h5 \
     --sizes_file $atacworks/example/reference/hg19.auto.sizes \
-    --config configs/config_params.yaml \
+    --config configs/infer_config.yaml \
     --config_mparams configs/model_structure.yaml \
     --infer_threshold 0.5
 ```

 The inference results will be saved in the folder `output_latest`.
 This folder will contain four files:
 1. `NK_inferred.track.bedGraph`
-1. `NK_inferred.track.bw`
+2. `NK_inferred.track.bw`
 3. `NK_inferred.peaks.bedGraph`.
 4. `NK_inferred.peaks.bw`

 `NK_inferred.track.bedGraph` and `NK_inferred.track.bw` contain the denoised ATAC-seq track. `NK_inferred.peaks.bedGraph` and `NK_inferred.peaks.bw` contain the positions in the genome that are designated as peaks (the model predicts that the probability of these positions being part of a peak is at least 0.5)

 To change any of the parameters for inference with the deep learning model, you can edit the parameters in `configs/config_params.yaml` or `configs/model_structure.yaml` and run the commands in step 7-8 above.

-See the documentation in these files for an explanation of the parameters.
+Type `python $atacworks/scripts/main.py infer --help` for an explanation of the parameters.

 If you are using your own model instead of the one provided, edit `configs/config_params.yaml` to supply the path to your model under `weights_path`, in place of `model.pth.tar`.